KoKoustav/Alt-Mobility-Data-Analyst-Internship/README.md

 6. **2025 Early Performance**
    - Average order amount: \$260 (1,165,971 customers)
    - Next highest avg: \$256 (4,084,537 customers)
-   *→ If this trend continues, 2025 is on track to surpass previous years in total sales.*
+   *→ If this trend continues, 2025 is on track to surpass previous all years in total sales.*

 7. **Highest Avg-Sales Months**
    - March